-- 1. Responsible officials shall provide a forest transportation system that best achieves the desired conditions identified in the applicable land management plan (FSM 1920). - 2.
-In managing the forest transportation system, responsible officials shall coordinate with other federal, state, county, and local public road authorities and tribal governments to: - a.
-Integrate transportation information. - b.
-Balance forest transportation facility investments and maintenance costs with current and future budgets to maintain the health of the land and water quality; provide for user safety; and provide public and administrative access. - 3.
-The NFS road system should be the minimum necessary to achieve the above purposes. - 4.
-Responsible officials shall allow the public to participate in the designation of NFS roads, NFS trails, and areas on NFS lands for motor vehicle use.
+1. Responsible Officials shall provide a forest transportation system that best achieves the desired conditions identified in the applicable land management plan (FSM 1920).

+2. In managing the forest transportation system, Responsible Officials shall coordinate with other Federal, State, county, and local public road authorities and Tribal Governments to:

+a.
+Integrate transportation information.

+b.
+Balance forest transportation facility investments and maintenance costs with current and future budgets to maintain the health of the land and water quality; provide for user safety; and provide public and administrative access.

+3. The NFS road system should be the minimum necessary to achieve the above purposes.

+4. Responsible officials shall allow the public to participate in the designation of NFS roads, NFS trails, and areas on NFS lands for motor vehicle use or OSV use.